mprestin77/showlimits/README.md

 ```
 1. Login to your OCI Cloud console
 2. Create new group : ShowLimitsGroup
-3. Create new Policy: ShowUsageGroupPolicy with Statements:
+3. Create new Policy: ShowLimitsGroupPolicy with Statements:
-   Allow group ShowUsageGroup to inspect tenancies in tenancy
+   Allow group ShowLimitsGroup to inspect resource-availability in tenancy
-   Allow group ShowUsageGroup to read usage-report in tenancy
-4. Create new User  : showuser.user -> Add to ShowUsageGroup group
+4. Add your user to ShowUsageGroup group
 5. Config OCI config file - ~/.oci/config
    Please follow SDK config documentation - https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm
-Steps 1-3 are not required for a user member of OCI Administrators group
+Steps 1-4 are not required for a user member of OCI Administrators group
 ```

 Setup connectivity using Instance Principals Authentication (to execute the script from an OCI instance)